grahamnicholls/aws_info/README.md

 ## Pricing
 Somebody much smarter than me has written a ruby gem to get the AWS pricing.
 You'll need that installed _only if you use the --price command-line option_, as I only require the module if --pricing is specified.
+This makes the program more portable.

 ## Is it any use?